-We have generated net income in each quarter beginning with the first quarter of fiscal year 2010, and we have generated cash from operations in each of fiscal years 2009 to 2015 and for the three months ended April 30, 2015.
+We have generated net income in each quarter beginning with the first quarter of fiscal year 2010, and we have generated cash from operations in each of fiscal years 2009 to 2015 and for the nine months ended October 31, 2015.
 We believe that our anticipated cash generated from operations and our existing cash balances will be sufficient to meet our anticipated cash requirements through at least the next 12 months.
-In the future, we expect our operating and capital expenditures to increase as we increase headcount, expand our business activities, implement and enhance our information technology platforms and to meet the requirements of the Sarbanes-Oxley Act.
+In the future, we expect our operating and capital expenditures to increase as we increase headcount, expand our business activities, implement and enhance our information technology platforms.
 We expect our accounts receivable and inventory balances to increase, and could be partially offset by increases in accounts payable, which will result in a greater need for working capital.
 If our available cash balances are insufficient to satisfy our future liquidity requirements, we may seek to sell equity or convertible debt securities or borrow funds commercially.
 The sale of equity and convertible debt securities may result in dilution to our shareholders and those securities may have rights senior to those of our ordinary shares.
 If we raise additional funds through the issuance of convertible debt securities, these securities could contain covenants that would restrict our operations.
 We may require additional capital beyond our currently anticipated amounts.
 Additional capital may not be available to us on reasonable terms, or at all.